pha3z/CSharp_ElegantErrors/README.md

 ## You Will Still need SOME Exception Handling

 You will still need try/catch blocks in upper layers of your code to handle legitimate exceptions that weren't handled as R Errors.
 If you leverage these patterns correctly, you will have more explicit code.
 There will be a clearer distinction between code that is handling real unexpected program failures versus code that is handling fail conditions that can't always complete.

+## DO NOT use the R Object Everywhere

+There's no reason to use the R object in methods that aren't expected to fail.
+It would do nothing more than obvuscate your code.
+By using R return type only for methods that actually have regular failure conditions, you will show intent within your code.
+It will become easy to see which functions lead to branches with fail conditions that need to be handled.